ResoniteModding/BepInEx/Runtimes/NET/BepisLoader/README.md

 ## Installation (Manual)

-1. Download the latest release ZIP file (e.g., `ResoniteModding-BepisLoader-1.3.1.zip`) from [Thunderstore](https://thunderstore.io/c/resonite/p/ResoniteModding/BepisLoader/).
+1. Download the latest release ZIP file (e.g., `ResoniteModding-BepisLoader-1.4.1.zip`) from [Thunderstore](https://thunderstore.io/c/resonite/p/ResoniteModding/BepisLoader/).
 2. Extract the contents of the `BepInExPack` folder from the ZIP into your Resonite installation directory:
    - **Windows Default:** `C:\Program Files (x86)\Steam\steamapps\common\Resonite\`
    - **Linux Default:** `~/.steam/steam/steamapps/common/Resonite/`
 3. **Linux Users Only:** The included `LinuxBootstrap.sh` file needs to be used instead of the default one:
    - The package includes a modified `LinuxBootstrap.sh` that launches `BepisLoader.dll` instead of `Renderite.Host.dll`
+   - Due to limitations of the ZIP format, the script will not be executable when you first setup the plugin.
+     You will need to run `chmod +x LinuxBootstrap.sh` in your Resonite profile folder in order to fix this manually.
    - **Important:** Resonite updates could replace this file, breaking the mod loader.
-If this happens, you'll need to manually replace `LinuxBootstrap.sh` with the one from the BepisLoader package
+If this happens, you'll need to manually replace `LinuxBootstrap.sh` with the one from the BepisLoader package.
+4. Enable the modded entry point by replacing `enable=false` with `enable=true` in the file `hookfxr.ini`
+   - Alternatively, add `--hookfxr-enable` to your launch arguments.
-4. Start the game normally.
+5. Start the game normally.
-5. If you want to verify that the mod loader is working, check the `BepInEx\LogOutput.log` file after launching the game.
+6. If you want to verify that the mod loader is working, check the `BepInEx\LogOutput.log` file after launching the game.

+### Disabling temporarily
+1. Set `enable=false` in the file `hookfxr.ini`
+   - Alternatively, add `--hookfxr-disable` to your launch arguments.
+2. If you had added `--hookfxr-enable` to your launch arguments before, you must remove it.

 ### Uninstallation